paddy01/rancid-git/README.md

 ## ISSUES ##

   * Email output of logs fails, as there's no local SMTP server on this container.
-  * chown on /home/rancid volume mapping changes ownership of folder on host.
-Need to map this volume owned by user rancid instead of root somehow
   * might want to map /etc/hosts file in so hostname to IP mappings can be stored in there

 ## CREDITS ##